In this article, you will learn

 2.5.
 Production Job Operations

 - Operation "Create Production Job" – this Operation creates a Production Job from Print Items passed on by preceding Operations.
 This Operation can only be selected if no Operation that creates an Impose is used within the Production Configuration.
-The Impose itself can be created within this Operation by selecting the desired mode and the Templates to be used.
+The Impose can be created within this Operation by selecting the desired mode and the Templates to be used.

-- Operation "Create Production Job from Imposition" – this operation allows you to create a Production Job from an Impose.
+- Operation "Create Production Job from Imposition" – this Operation allows you to create a Production Job from an Impose.
 Use this Operation if your Production Configuration contains an Operation for creating an Impose.

 2.6.
 Output Operations